aws-samples/aws-iot-twinmaker-samples/README.md

 - Discover requires all external links to be HTTPS for TLS encryption

 Solution:
-- Setup load balancer
+- Setup application load balancer
     - Setup HTTP(S) Load Balancer
     - redirect port 80 to port 443
-    - forward port 443 to public IP and port on which Grafana is running
+    - forward port 443 to public IP and port on which Grafana is running by registering on a target group
 - Set up HTTPS
     - purchase domain
     - use aws certificate manager to assign certificate for subdomain '*' of the purchase domain